ImOnlyFire/drink-bungee/README.md

 ## Installing
 You can either shade this repository into your plugin, or run it as a plugin by itself.

-1. Clone this repository: `git clone git@github.com:jonahseguin/drink.git`
+1. Clone this repository: `git clone https://github.com/ImOnlyFire/drink-bungee.git`
-2. Enter the directory: `cd drink`
+2. Enter the directory: `cd drink-bungee`
 3. Build & install with Maven: `mvn clean package install`

 Next, add drink to your project's dependencies via Maven